luisfmaroso/PIC16F887/README.md

 # pic16f887
- PIC16F887 examples using MPLAB and simulations with Proteus.
+ PIC16F887 exercises from university.
+Using MPLAB with XC8 compiler and simulations with Proteus.